Red-Teaming for Inducing Societal Bias in Large Language Models: Related Work

 \section{Related Work}

 \paragraph{Adversarial attacking.} Adversarial attacking is a prominent field of research for language models \cite{zhang2020adversarial}.
 For large language models, the most common method of attack is adversarial prompting \cite{kumar2023certifying, liu2023jailbreaking}.
-This is a broad category for an attack which inserts some adversarial tokens in the input prompt.
-These tokens can be nonsensical \cite{zhang2020adversarial}, but the specific act of overriding safeguards with natural language instructions is known as red-teaming \cite{ganguli2022red}.
-Others attempt to borrow concepts from other fields such as elevating permissions \cite{liu2023jailbreaking}.
+These tokens can be nonsensical \cite{zhang2020adversarial}, but prompting harmful outputs with natural language instructions and training models to resist these prompts is known as red-teaming \cite{ganguli2022red}, and adversarial prompting without preventative measures is also called jail-breaking \cite{liu2023jailbreaking}.

 \paragraph{Knowledge Graphs and Retrieval-Augmented Generation} Knowledge graphs (KGs) are a form of structured data that encodes entities and their inter-relationships in a (\texttt{startnode, edge, endnode}) format \cite{ji2021survey}.
-There are knowledge graphs with a set of pre-defined possible relationships, such as ConceptNet \cite{speer2017conceptnet}, and dynamic knowledge graphs that allow free-form relationships between entities \cite{andrus2022enhanced}.
-For LLMs, it is most common to use knowledge graphs Retrieval-Augmented Generation (RAG) \cite{lewis2020retrieval}.
+We specifically use dynamic knowledge graphs that allow free-form relationships between entities \cite{andrus2022enhanced}.
+For LLMs, it is most common to use knowledge graphs in Retrieval-Augmented Generation (RAG) \cite{lewis2020retrieval}.
 Please refer to Appendix \ref{app:related} for more related work.